acpopescu/codechecker/README.win64.md

 This is provided as is and not suited for a production environment and it's WIP.

+# Thanks

+Thanks for https://stackoverflow.com, https://www.google.com, https://docs.microsoft.com/ without which this port wouldn't have been possible

 # How to build

 1. Install miniconda (works with full anaconda, I really recommend to use miniconda and then environments to isolate needs per project or chaos ensues)